 - I have only ever dyed my whole head of hair once.
 I decided I would give it a try then realized that I actually like my natural hair colour.
 I have found that when you appreciate what you have been given, you embrace the beauty in it.
 There is no cosmetic or aesthetic improvement available that can make me feel more whole than I am.
 I pray that you will feel this way too because, to me, you are already the most beautiful people ever created.

 - I am proudly non-partisan.
 I respect those who have political affiliations but do not choose this for myself.
 I believe that political beliefs are not a package deal.
 I always vote for a person and not a party.
-I have actively and passively supported leaders within all of the major parties on the basis that I believed in what they could offer my community.
+I have actively and passively supported leaders within nearly all of the major parties on the basis that I believed in what they could offer my community.
 As a result, I feel liberated instead of resigned by my choices.

 - Being driven by recognition has always taken a back-seat to being driven by results.
 Although I wouldn’t consider myself particularly modest, I have often found that those who are very good at “doing”, have little time to do a lot of “bragging”.
 Tuck that bit of wisdom in the back of your mind.
 It will help you to more accurately see others and the true value of their contributions.